-The sonar run revealed a flat, featureless seafloor through the consent and proposed extension (Figures 5 and 6).
-A zone of rock, boulders and cobbles was observed inshore of the consent near the southern promontory.
+The sonar run revealed a flat, featureless seafloor through the consent and proposed extension (Figure 5).
+A zone of rock, boulders and cobbles was observed inshore of the consent.
 The sonar detected no rocky substratum within the parent farm or proposed extension.
 Benthic mussel shell debris and live mussels were observed on the sonar under and close to droppers.

 Table 2.
-Coordinates of drop camera stations showing depths, substratum, biological features and level of benthic mussel shell.
+Coordinates of drop camera stations showing depths, substratum, and level of benthic mussel shell.
 Depths adjusted to datum.
 None = no benthic mussel shell, Low = 1-30%, Moderate = 31-50%, Moderate to High = 51-75%, and High = 76-100% cover.